Privatized Banking: High Cash Value and Long-Term Growth

 To get the maximum cash up front and the most growth over time as well, we must find the right balance of premiums.
 Our goal is to find the ideal ratio between base premium and paid-up additions.
 The ratio between the type of premium you pay ensures you’re able to have your cake and eat it too.

-If we build a policy with mostly base premium, you’ll get the highest death benefit and best long-term accumulation of equity, but you’ll give up control and access to your money up front.
+If we build cash value life insurance with mostly base premium, you’ll get the highest death benefit and best long-term accumulation of equity, but you’ll give up control and access to your money upfront.

-If we build a policy with mostly PUAs, you’ll get maximum liquidity because of the immediate accumulation of equity, but you’ll give up death benefit and growth.
+If we build cash value life insurance with mostly PUAs, you’ll get maximum liquidity because of the immediate accumulation of equity, but you’ll give up death benefit and growth.

 The Impact of Premium Type on Dividends and Long-Term Growth